 I first want to talk about this cookie butter buttercream.
 It’s one of the best things to come into my life in 2016.

-A few other noteworthy mentions would be bacon jam (stay tuned – you will not want to miss that), this Fireball Whiskey Caramel Sauce, and this Giant Pumpkin Pecan Caramel Skillet Cinnamon Roll.
+A few other noteworthy mentions would be this Whiskey Maple Bacon Jam (oh…. my…. gawwwwd), this Fireball Whiskey Caramel Sauce recipe (nectar of the gods!), and this Giant Pumpkin Pecan Caramel Skillet Cinnamon Roll.
 Those are a few of my very favorite recipes of the entire year.

 I wasn’t sure it was going to work to make buttercream from cookie butter because I’m just not as familiar with the ingredient makeup of cookie butter.
 Besides that it’s maybe made partially with crushed cookies??

-I’ve made peanut butter buttercream (plenty), and macadamia nut butter buttercream.
-Oh, and Nutella buttercream.
+I’ve made Peanut Butter Frosting and buttercream, and macadamia nut butter buttercream.
+Oh, and Nutella Buttercream.
 Still, I didn’t know if cookie butter would work the same in buttercream as nut butters.
 It’s not a nut butter, afterall.

 I wanted to make thumbprints first and foremost though.
 In all my brainstorming for Christmas cookie ideas, I knew I wanted to include thumbprints.
-These are sweet and buttery, sturdy enough to hold a mountain of cookie butter buttercream, but still chewy and soft.
+These Snickerdoodle Thumbprints with Cookie Butter Buttercream are sweet and buttery, sturdy enough to hold a mountain of cookie butter buttercream, but still chewy and soft.
 They are dusted in cinnamon-sugar, and that couldn’t be a better match with the cinnamon-y cookie butter buttercream.

-These definitely earn a spot on your holiday cookie tray, so don’t forget to include them when you start planning your Christmas cookie-palooza.
+These Snickerdoodle Thumbprints with Cookie Butter Buttercream definitely earn a spot on your holiday cookie tray, so don’t forget to include them when you start planning your Christmas cookie-palooza.

 - ⅔ c. unsalted butter, softened